Wheat Sector at a Glance

 Methods of estimating U.S. wheat imports and exports by class are outlined here: Wheat by Class Trade Estimation Methods

-Since 2000, the United States, the European Union, Canada, Australia, Argentina, and the former Soviet Union (including the three major wheat exporters Russia, Ukraine, and Kazakhstan) have accounted for an average of 90 percent of world wheat exports.
+Since 2000, the United States, the European Union, Canada, Australia, Argentina, and the former Soviet Union (including the three major wheat exporters Russia, Ukraine, and Kazakhstan) accounted for an average of 90 percent of world wheat exports.
 Prior to 2000, these exporters combined to represent 95 percent or more of world wheat exports.